 I still have a lot to do today, and I can’t believe that I didn’t have enough cardboard to do the worst path.
 I’ll be trashpicking and hauling boxes home from work again, I guess.

 There mi-i-i-ght be enough lettuce here for a baby salad, when combined with the claytonia.
 It was too hot in the greenhouse this winter for the most part.

 These are the “winter” beds.
 They get sun only in the winter, and now are sprouting turnips, peas, a variety of mustards, spinach, and arugula.
 Claytonia, sorrel and parsley is established here, as well as chard from last year.
 I’m letting the Tuscan kale and brussels sprouts go to seed.

-Left: The “fertile crescent” where I keep my most frequently used culinary herbs for a quick dash out in the middle of a kitchen inspiration.
+Top: The “fertile crescent” where I keep my most frequently used culinary herbs for a quick dash out in the middle of a kitchen inspiration.
 This year there are purple artichokes growing there too.
-Right: Bee balm, lamb’s ears, yarrow, yellow lilies, Red Nanking cherry bush, maybe one cardoon (the others perished during the winter), daffodils, and a fabulous French hydrangea.
+Bottom: Bee balm, lamb’s ears, yarrow, yellow lilies, Red Nanking cherry bush, maybe one cardoon (the others perished during the winter), daffodils, and a fabulous French hydrangea.